TorSalve/jamborette-hjemmeside/pages/en/if-you-are/scout.md

 ## Future festival

 Thursday, 25 July 2024, is earmarked for a very special event - a FUTURE FESTIVAL.
 Together, we must give the camp's children and young people a set of skills to face the future.
 The themes: creativity, communication, sustainable food, problem solving and teamwork form the starting point for today's programme.
 Read more [here](/en/future-festival).

+## Camp song

+Tydal Jamborette 2024's camp song is out now!
+You can listen and sing along [here](/en/campsong).